GoldenFlame0/CharSheet3/README.md

 This application is still in early development.
 Functionality is incomplete.
 Export/save data is not stable and can change for any reason.

+A lot of the code is also "make it work" rather than "make it good".
+Please excuse the mess.

 ## Contributing

+First and foremost, if you make changes, I encourage you to make a pull request to pull it into the main repository.
+I'd love to see what you've done and include it.
+(Also, developing this entire thing is more work than I realised.)

+Some guidelines if you do:

 1. I need to use this on both Windows and Fedora, so any changes must be cross-platform.
 For maintainence reasons, I'd like to reduce the number of dependencies, so please avoid adding new ones unless absolutely necessary.
 2. This repository should be managed with a trunk-based development workflow, with "develop" as the main branch.
 Develop should only contain merge commits, save for emergencies.
 Please use feature branches for any new work.